When sourcing raw materials we take the environmental variable into consideration to reduce the impact, selecting the RECYCLED MATERIAL content:

 Argenta Cerámica has the Integrated Environmental Authorisation.
 We were the third company in the ceramics sector to obtain it.
 The Environmental Authorisation assesses the impacts of our facilities on water, air and soil with an integrated approach.

-Reduction of greenhouse gas emissions through the use of systems employing residual heat.
+Reduction of greenhouse gas emissions by using residual heat recovery systems.

-Use of recycled materials for packaging and environmentally-friendly inks.
+Use of recycled materials and environmentally-friendly inks on packaging.